stephskardal/rails_admin_import/README.md

 Plugin functionality to add generic import to Rails Admin from CSV, JSON and XLSX files

-*This Readme is for version 1.x.
-If you are still using version 0.1.x, see [this branch](https://github.com/stephskardal/rails_admin_import/tree/legacy)*

 ## Installation

 * First, add to Gemfile: